Meroë: First Meroitic Period (542–315 BC)

 In the fifth century BC, Greek historian Herodotus described it as "a great city...said to be the mother city of the other Ethiopians."

-Excavations revealed evidence of important, high ranking Kushite burials, from the Napatan Period (c.
+Excavations revealed evidence of important, high ranking Kushite burials from the Napatan Period (c.
 800 – c.
-280 BC) in the vicinity of the settlement called the Western cemetery.
+280 BC) in the vicinity of the settlement called the Western Cemetery.
 The importance of the town gradually increased from the beginning of the Meroitic Period, especially from the reign of Arakamani (c.
 280 BC) when the royal burial ground was transferred to Meroë from Napata (Gebel Barkal).
-Royal burials formed the Pyramids of Meroë, containing the burials of the Kings and Queens of Meroë from ca 300 BC to about 350 AD.
+Royal burials formed the Pyramids of Meroë, containing the remains of the Kings and Queens of Meroë from c.
+300 BC to about 350 AD.

 Second Meroitic Period (3rd century BC)

-The seat of government and the royal palace are in Meroe.
-Kings and many queens are buried in Meroe, in the South Cemetery.
-Napata's only importance is the Amun Temple.
-The first King of the period is Aktisanes (Early 3rd century BC), the last king of the period is Sabrakamani (first half 3rd century BC).
+The seat of government and the royal palace are in Meroë.
+Kings and many queens are buried in Meroë, in the South Cemetery.
+Napata remained relevant for the Amun Temple.
+The first King of the period was Aktisanes (Early 3rd century BC) and the last king of the period was Sabrakamani (first half 3rd century BC).